 The Wildlife Law Program of Friends of Animals focuses on the defense of wildlife and their habitats throughout the world.
-Attorneys with the Wildlife Law Program utilize a variety of environmental laws to promote the rights of wildlife, including the Endangered Species Act, the National Environmental Policy Act, the Administrative Procedure Act, and international treaties like the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Attorneys within the Wildlife Law Program utilize a variety of federal statutes to promote the rights of wildlife, including the Endangered Species Act, the Marine Mammal Protection Act, the National Environmental Policy Act, the Clean Water Act, the Wild Free-Roaming Horses and Burros Act, the Migratory Bird Treaty Act, and the Administrative Procedure Act, as well as state and local legislation where applicable.
+Our attorneys also work with international treaties like the UN’s Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Our current actions include:

 Friends of Animals has become the leading national wild horse protection organization.
 We have brought and won more than a dozen cases to protect wild horses.
 Our lawsuits have stopped the U.S. Bureau of Land Management (BLM) from needlessly rounding up thousands of horses in Wyoming, from limiting a Montana wild horse herd size to an outdated, low population target, and from attempting to loosen restrictions on the sale of thousands of wild horses to private parties who frequently sell them for slaughter.
 But the fight is not over.
 As BLM repeatedly tries to commodify our public lands by catering to the meat industry and other polluters and commercial interests, our lawsuits to protect wild horses and burros are more important than ever.

 Friends of Animals is challenging BLM’s new policy to issue long-term decisions that would give the agency complete control over wild horses and burros for decades at a time with no public oversight.
 The outcome will affect the future of wild horse management in America.